Ryvenay/AFP2/doc/functional_specification.md

 - MySQL 8.0 Recommended IDE:
 - NetBeans IDE 9.0

+## Online shop regulations

+**Definitions:**

+1. The seller - Electrical retail store

+2. Customer - An individual who is at least 16 years old, in case he/she is not 18 yet the consent of his/her legal representative is required.

+3. Online store / Shop / Webshop
+- Internet service available at (-not yet clarified-) through which a customer can purchase goods from the seller.

+4. Goods - Movable items presented in the online shop.

+5. Regulations
+- Rules and laws of the operation of an online shop.

 ## Privacy and Cookie Policy

 **Obligation to EU privacy laws, it is our responsibility to inform users about how we handle their personal data.
 For this reason we will provide a Privacy Policy and a Cookie Policy for users to read.
 In the functional specification it will be explained in details.**